 The Police Community Relations Committee (PCRC) was established by the Greenville City Council to serve as liaison between community and police.
 The PCRC is tasked with bridging communications between the community and the Department, advocating programs, ideas and methods for improving police-community relations, and to provide a forum for bringing community concerns to the staff of the Department.
 The nine PCRC members include seven citizens representing each City Council member and mayor, the Chief of Police, and the Assistant City Attorney.
 The PCRC meets monthly.
-Minutes from those meetings are provided to the Chief of Police and contain information on citizen concerns.
-That information is relayed from the Chief of Police to appropriate operational functions within the Department.
+Minutes from those meetings are provided to the Chief of Police to appropriate operational functions within the Department.